When Should I Replace My Bike Helmet?

 Millions of new helmets are sold every year, which means millions of old helmets probably end up in landfills.
 If you really like your old helmet, and it’s in good condition, holding on to it for longer probably won’t put you at significantly greater risk.
 Just make sure it’s actually in good condition.
 It probably doesn’t hurt to replace them every five years.
 After all many of the top-rated bike helmets are $50 or less. $50 to significantly increase your chances of avoiding a serious head injury seems like a worthwhile investment.

 If you want to learn more about bike safety, bike laws, and what to do if you’re in a bike accident check out our website for more information.
 If you are injured in an accident you should fill out our free, confidential, case evaluation form.
 We make it a point to review and respond to every inquiry within 24-48 hours.
 If we decide we can represent you, we’ll schedule a free consultation.
 We do almost all of our work on a contingency fee, which means you don’t owe us anything unless we recover something for you.
-Even if we can’t represent you we should be able to get you pointed in the right direction.
+Even if we can’t represent you we should be able to get you headed (get it?) in the right direction.